rish987/nvim-lspconfig-test/README.md

 Tests for configurations implemented in [`neovim/nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig).

-This repo tests are run on a nightly basis, and config-specific issues are created/closed automatically when tests fail/pass.
+This repo's tests are run on a nightly basis, and config-specific issues are created/closed automatically when tests fail/pass.

 ## Why test?
 Much like `neovim/nvim-lspconfig`, this repo is community-driven.
 We highly recommend adding tests for your language server to it!
 Doing so will: